 On the interior, the design preserves much of the character of the existing structure while sensitively integrating new with old.
 A “main street” will become a unifying element that joins the existing building and new addition, while providing circulation to all major program elements.
-The Ford Building’s vertical crane shed—a distinct architectural element where rail cars once entered the building to offload auto components—will be restored and adapted into an atrium that houses a café and open-stadium seating.
-The new atrium will offer an informal gathering place for researchers as well as larger events for Pitt and the public.
+The Ford Building’s vertical crane shed—a distinct architectural element where rail cars once entered the building to offload auto components—will be restored and adapted into an atrium housing a café and open-stadium seating.
+The new atrium will offer an informal gathering place for researchers and will be equipped to house larger events for Pitt and the public.
 On the upper levels, life science research laboratories are efficiently and flexibly planned to promote collaboration and to accommodate the rapid advancement of immunotherapy research.
 The Ford Building’s original structure will be left exposed throughout laboratory spaces, providing researchers with a tangible reminder of the building’s history.

 Through the transformation of a historic resource into a destination for research and discovery, the ITTC advances the client’s goal of transforming “Automobile Row” into the Pittsburgh Innovation District, envisioned as an environment where advanced research and leading-edge ideas can meet the financial resources and business acumen to cross the chasm to market-viability.
 The ITTC promises a fitting new role for a structure, which once embodied the disruptive technologies brought forth by Henry Ford, to provide the backdrop for today’s scientific breakthroughs.